Social Media Nonprofit Best Practices

 You can also think of Pinterest as an extension of your “gift shop”.
 Upload pictures of those items you “sell” to drive donations, like bracelets and bands (think Lance Armstrong’s popular yellow Live Strong bands).
 Be sure to include your donation landing page URL in the “Edit” section of your pins.
 Last of all, it’s important to keep the interaction two-way, so follow those people who repin from your board to nurture that ongoing relationship.

-Here are some interesting numbers that the Huffington Post uncovered about Nonprofits and social media.
+Here are some interesting numbers about Nonprofits and social media.

 Do You Make the Social Media Grade?